 Now that I've asked a question, where can I see it?

 To see all of the questions you’ve asked, go to the Q&A overview page and select Questions you asked on the right-hand side.
-You can also see a list of all the questions you’ve asked by going to your profile’s Timeline tab and then filtering for Questions at the top of your Timeline.
-Please note that if you haven't asked a question yet, you won't be able to filter your Timeline in this way.
+You can also see a list of all the questions you’ve asked by going to your profile’s Contributions tab and then filtering for Questions on the left-hand side of your Contributions.

 How do I make sure my question gets the best answers?

 The key to getting the answers you’re looking for is to keep your questions informative and concise.
 Always keep in mind that Q&A is where you engage with other scientists on a professional level.
 Here are a few tips to get the best answers:

 - Provide as many details as possible in the explanation field so other researchers have enough information to answer your question.